dotnet/csharplang/proposals/roles.md

 - If no candidate set is found in any enclosing namespace declaration or compilation unit, the result of the lookup is empty.

-TODO need to account for nested extension types.
+TODO2 need to account for nested extension types.
 We'll start looking in enclosing types then enclosing namespaces.
-TODO explain static usings and nested extension types.
+TODO2 explain static usings and nested extension types.

 The preceding rules mean that extension members available in inner namespace declarations take precedence over extension members available in outer namespace declarations,